charlsagente/django-channels/README.md

-# django2
+# Django project
-Django 2 projects
+Using Django 2 libraries in dev environment:
+* Channels